Would you start a tattoo church?

 Grandma’s New Ink

-Let me share a story from a recent gathering.
+Let me share a story from a recent gathering of our tattoo church.

 Tattoo Parlor Church has grown now to a full Bible study, a little music, Holy Communion and, yes, all in a local tattoo parlor in downtown Ocala.
 In the “loving and serving” stage of the fresh expression process, we began to go out in teams on the downtown square where we would pray and minister to those experiencing homelessness.